The Link Between Heart Disease and Oral Hygiene

-We’ve all had the importance of flossing drummed into us from a young age.
-We all know to brush for at least 2 minutes at a time and at least twice a day; floss before bedtime; avoid sugary treats and drinks.
+For most of us, we’ve had the importance of flossing drummed into us since childhood.
+We all know to brush for at least 2 minutes at a time twice a day, floss before bedtime, and avoid sugary treats and drinks.

-It’s dental care 101 and everyone knows that failure to maintain these simple habits could result in periodontal disease, cavities, and all those other scary words that strike fear into the heart of child and adult.
-But recent studies suggest that there’s another issue we should be worrying about, one that can also result from improper dental care but can reach far behind the confines of our mouths: Heart disease.
+But recent studies suggest that there’s another issue we should be worrying about, one that can also result from improper dental care and can reach far beyond the confines of our mouths: Heart disease.

 Multiple studies have found a connection between gum disease and heart disease.
 Studies have also found similar connections between generally poor dental hygiene and heart disease.
-It’s enough to make you stop, stare, and then sprint for your toothbrush in absolute horror.
+So, run and grab your toothbrush to prevent a heart attack!

 There have been a number of theories over the years.
 One of the most plausible is that the bacteria responsible for gum disease travels through the blood vessels, causing blockages, clots, and other issues.

 It kind of makes sense if you don’t think about it too much.
 After all, plaque can form on the teeth and harden, so it could do the same thing in the blood vessels.
 At least, that’s the theory.
-Some studies have also found small amounts of oral bacteria in vessels far from the mouth, going some way to support this theory.
+Some studies have also found small amounts of oral bacteria in vessels far from the mouth.

 It has also been suggested that the body may be harming itself.
 In this theory, bacteria triggers an immune response and the body essentially self-destructs, triggering vascular damage that ultimately results in cardiovascular disease.